hyosung11/Launch-School/Courses/journal.md

 05:55 Getting ready for my day and my study session with Alex.
 I need to give him some problems and continue to study Function Expressions.

 07:46 Finished Function Expressions before breakfast.
 I'm going to read my chapter of the Programmer's Brain and then continue with Higher Order Functions after breakfast.

+09:02 I cancelled edabit and did Anki cards.
+Now ready to learn more about Higher Order Functions afer I go to the bathroom.
+It's a good day to study and learn.